Having recurrent bacterial vaginosis is downright frustrating!

 The fishy odor follows a woman everywhere she goes and she never feels clean.
 On top of that, she may have vaginal irritation and also a grayish discharge that keeps staining her panties.

-Main Reasons Women Have Chronic Bacterial Vaginosis
+Main Reasons Women Have Chronic BV

 The main reason why women get chronic bacterial vaginosis is that their vaginal flora is out of balance.
 This can happen for a number of reasons: